Artichoke Extract Benefits For Mind And Body

 Artichoke Extract comes to the rescue by putting the brakes on PDE4, letting cAMP do its job better.
 In other words, it clears the way for more effective brain signaling and amplifies it.
 [2]

-For better results, you can pair Artichoke Extract with another plant-based helper called Forskolin.
+You can pair Artichoke Extract with another plant-based helper called Forskolin for better results.
 While Artichoke Extract keeps PDE4 under control, Forskolin amps up cAMP, making your brain even more tuned for learning and memory.

 Artichoke Extract (Luteolin) vs. Pure Luteolin